IF I SEEK US

 our femaleness, our internal reference point.
 When we refashion our belief

-system to have binocular vision, piece by piece, then we are prepared to
+system to have binocular vision with depth perception, piece by piece, then we are prepared to

 enter spiritual adulthood and empowerment.